segin/psymp3/README.txt

 	- FMOD 3.7x (included with PsyMP3)
 	- FreeType 2 (included with PsyMP3)

+	[ Note: The Linux port is dead for now ]
 	* GNU/LINUX:
 	- Linux 2.4.16 or later (Older kernels will work, but why bother?)
 	- FMOD 3.7x (a copy of libfmod.so is included with PsyMP3)